vinaynagaraj88/DataScience_Portfolio/P3 - Stroke Prediction/README.md

 ### Dataset details

 1. **Input Data** - [Kaggle](https://www.kaggle.com/fedesoriano/stroke-prediction-dataset)
-2. The dataset contains 10,000 records with 13 attributes and one target variable.
+2. The dataset contains 5,110 records with 11 attributes and one target variable.
-3. Demographically the information is about customers from Spain, France, and Germany.
-4. 55% of customers are Male, and 45% are Female, with an average age of 38.9 years.
+3. bmi” column had 201 missing rows which was filled using the Forward Fill technique.
-5. ‘Age’ is a majorly contributing factor to Customer Churn.
+4. ‘Age’ is a majorly contributing factor to Customer Churn.

 ### Technology Used